 New payment options such as PayPal, Zelle and Venmo can be convenient for small businesses, but only with people you know and trust as they don’t offer the same protections as credit cards, checks or ACH payments.

-That’s a good question, and it’s coming up for more businesses.
 Many people no longer have checking accounts or want to use them in an era of digital payments.
-And younger clients who don’t have good access to credit may not have credit cards, either.
+And younger clients who don’t have easy access to credit may not have credit cards, either.

 PayPal for small businesses